 The compensatory award is based on the employee's lost earnings flowing from the dismissal, subject in most cases to a maximum limit.
-This is currently the lower of a year's actual pay or the maximum award which is £78,962 with effect from 6 April 2016 (subject to annual reviews).
+This is currently the lower of a year's actual pay or the maximum award which is around £85,000 (subject to annual reviews).